SamC95/DigitalStore_FinalProject/README.md

 ### Application Navigation Diagram

-This diagram was created to define the expected way in which the user can navigate from page to page in the application
+This diagram was created to define the expected way in which the user can navigate from page to page in the application.

 <img src="https://github.com/SamC95/DigitalStore-FinalProject/assets/132593571/713d8a73-b070-45c1-813f-93f7bb2b3cf2" width="800" />

 ### UI/UX Storyboards

-Several wireframes were created to represent each component in the application, with some annotations to make clear some expected interactions.
+Several storyboards were created to represent each component in the application, with some annotations to make clear some expected interactions.

 #### Start, Login & Create Account